MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-single-page-apps-angular-prepare-app.md

     The commands generate the Home and Profile components in the Angular project.

-1. Rename `app.routes.ts` to `app-routing.module.ts` and updated all references.
+1. Rename `app.routes.ts` to `app-routing.module.ts` and update all references of `app.routes.ts` throughout the application.
-1. Rename `app.config.ts` to `app.module.ts` and updated all references.
+1. Rename `app.config.ts` to `app.module.ts` and update all references to `app.config.ts` throughout the application.
 1. Remove unnecessary files and code from the project:

     ```console